 Instructions can be found in the Amazon RDS User Guide.

-Self-hosted PostgreSQL or MySQL database
+Self-hosted PostgreSQL database

 As long as you have a dump of the Metabase database, you should be good to go.